-Katarina is an IT specialist and she is responsible for everything IT related on board the ship.
-She has been involved in building the infrastructure for all the computers on board, sorting out all the connections and wires between all the different machines and computers.
-She managed all the data collected on the ship from places such as the ROV (Remotely Operated Vehicles).
-She also makes back-ups of all the data collected onto discs which then get sent back to the shore as records in case anything happens to the data on board.
+I am an IT specialist and I am responsible for everything IT-related on board the ship.
+I have been involved in building the infrastructure for all the computers on board, sorting out all the connections between all the different machines and computers.
+I managed all the data collected on the ship from places including the ROVs (Remotely Operated Vehicles).
+I also make back-ups of all the data collected onto discs which then get sent back to shore as records in case anything happens to the data on board.

 What do you enjoy most about your job on the Black Sea MAP?

 I have never done anything like this before.
 I would normally work in an office so this experience is great.
 It’s absolutely amazing being on board, meeting all the people.
 Seeing what everyone else is doing is the most interesting part for me.